Get Class 11 Biology Chapter 8 Cell: The Unit of Life Question Answer

 Answer:

 In the chloroplast, the site of coupled oxidation-reduction reactions is the photosynthetic membrane system, which includes the thylakoid membrane.
 Within the chloroplasts of plant cells, photosynthesis takes place, and it involves a series of oxidation-reduction reactions.
 These reactions occur within the photosynthetic membrane system, which includes the thylakoid membrane.
-The thylakoid membrane is a highly organized membrane system composed of flattened sac-like structures called thylakoids.
+The thylakoid membrane is a highly organised membrane system composed of flattened sac-like structures called thylakoids.

 Hence, the correct answer is option 3.
 Thylakoid membrane